|Det norske oljeselskapet DNO ASA the trade union Industri Energi|

 Read the initial assessment issued by the Norwegian NCP - 2 May 2017

-DNO believes that the key issue in the submission is the validity of the dismissals as part of the downsizing process in Yemen.
-This issue is currently the subject of a court case in Yemen.
-DNO believes that the aim of the submission is to contest the lawfulness of the downsizing of the company carried out in Yemen in 2015.
-Furthermore, DNO claims that the submission does not come from a party that is directly impacted by the situation, and that it is not sufficiently founded or documented.
-DNO is of the view that the ongoing court case before the Yemeni courts means that the case should not be considered by the Norwegian NCP.
+DNO argues that the key issue in the complaint is the question concerning the validity of the dismissals as part of the downsizing process in Yemen.
+This issue was the subject of a dispute case in the country.
+DNO claims that the aim of the complaint is to contest the lawfulness of the downsizing in Yemen in 2015 and that the ongoing court case before Yemeni courts meant that the matter should not have been considered by the Norwegian NCP.
+Furthermore, DNO claims that the state of emergency in Yemen meant that the company could refrain from notifying and consulting the employee representatives in connection with the dismissals.